Date palm

-Phoenix dactylifera, commonly known as the date palm, is a flowering-plant species in the palm family Arecaceae, cultivated for its edible sweet fruit called dates.
-The species is widely cultivated across northern Africa, the Middle East, the Horn of Africa, Australia, South Asia, and the desert regions of Southern California in the United States.
-It is naturalized in many tropical and subtropical regions worldwide.
+Phoenix dactylifera, commonly known as the date palm, is a flowering-plant species in the palm family Arecaceae, native to the region from the Gulf States and Iraq to Pakistan and India.
+It is cultivated for its edible sweet fruit called dates.
+The species is widely cultivated across northern Africa, the Middle East, Australia, South and Southeast Asia, the coastal Mediterranean basin, and Southern California.
+It is naturalised in many tropical and subtropical regions worldwide.
 P. dactylifera is the type species of genus Phoenix, which contains 12–19 species of wild date palms.

-Date palms reach up to 60–110 feet in height, growing singly or forming a clump with several stems from a single root system.
+Date palms reach up to 30 m in height, growing singly or in clumps with several stems from a single root system.
 Slow-growing, they can reach over 100 years of age when maintained properly.
-Date fruits (dates) are oval-cylindrical, 3 to 7 cm long, and about 2.5 cm in diameter, with colour ranging from dark brown to bright red or yellow, depending on variety.
-Containing 63-64% sugar by mass when dried (nutrition table), dates are consumed as sweet snacks on their own or with confections.
+Their fruits are oval-cylindrical, 3 to 7 cm long, and about 2.5 cm in diameter, with colour ranging from dark brown to bright red or yellow, depending on variety.
+Containing 63–64% sugar by mass when dried, dates are consumed as sweet snacks on their own or with confections.

-There is archaeological evidence of date cultivation in Arabia from the 6th millennium BCE.
-Dates are "emblematic of oasis agriculture and highly symbolic in Muslim, Christian, and Jewish religions".
+There is archaeological evidence of date cultivation in Arabia since the 6th millennium BCE.
+Dates are "emblematic of oasis agriculture and highly symbolic in Christian and Jewish religions".

 Description

 Date palms reach up to 30 m in height, growing singly or forming a clump with several stems from a single root system.
-Slow-growing, they can reach over 100 years of age when maintained properly.
+Date palms grow from average temperature range of 12.7 to 27.5 °C and are slow-growing.
+They can reach over 100 years of age when maintained properly.
 The roots have pneumatodes.
 The leaves are 4–6 m long, with spines on the petiole, and pinnate, with about 150 leaflets.
 The leaflets are 30 cm long and 2 cm wide.
 The full span of the crown ranges from 6–10 m.

 The date palm is dioecious, having separate male and female plants.
 Like all members of genus Phoenix, sex determination occurs through an XY sex-determination system, where three genes that are conserved in all males and absent in all females have been identified.
 They can be easily grown from seed, but only 50% of seedlings will be female and hence fruit-bearing, and dates from seedling plants are often smaller and of poorer quality.
 Most commercial plantations thus use cuttings of heavily cropping cultivars.
 Plants grown from cuttings will fruit 2–3 years earlier than seedling plants.

 Phoenix dactylifera trunk section.
 As with other members of the palm family, date palms do not produce annual tree rings.